gordonglas/mana-engine/README.md

     * NO-Seek function? https://stackoverflow.com/questions/16649023/how-to-seek-to-a-position-in-milliseconds-using-xaudio2
         * May never need this, since we support a loop region in Play.
     * stream libopenmpt through xaudio2
+        * DONE-Create thread for updating the audio streams.
+        * DONE-During loads, create thread for loading.
+            * DONE-Load(mod) reads entire mod file into memory.
+            * -Create streaming buffers and pass to XAudio2
+                * DONE-looping
+                * DONE-move streaming buffer creation from Load to Play!
+                * TODO: HERE!!!-reset AudioFile fields when stop/pause, etc (such as "pFile->currentBufPos = 0;", reset libopenmpt mod position to start, etc.)
+                * -Add any locking necessary.
+                * -test Play, Stop, Pause of mod and wav.
+            * DONE-Delete streaming buffers
+            * DONE-Use a single wait-event object for all streams to say "one of the streams needs more data")
+            * DONE-Sets up XAudio2 voice-callback for when stream is ready for more data to be buffered.
+            * DONE-In the "VoiceStreamNeedsMoreDataCallback", set the signaled state of the "I need more data" wait event that's waiting in the update-thread.
+        * update-thread waits on multiple stream event objects.
+            * When the event object is signaled, it passes next chunk from memory to the uncompress/create pcm data.
+              And fills streaming buffer with that pcm data.
+Then ResetEvent and wait again.
     * stream ogg vorbis through xaudio2 (see notes after code in Game Coding Complete)
     * some way to handle copying the xaudio dll to the game folder.
 Post build step, or one-time setup script?
     * Test running on Windows 7 laptop to make sure all used XAaudio2.9 api calls are supported.